hughperkins/coriander/doc/installation_windows_inprogress.md

 10. download the llvm sourcecode, and uncompress using 7zip
 11. open cmake gui, and set the sourcecode directory as the llvm sourcecode folder, and a new `build` subdirectory as the build folder
 - press 'configure' button
+- select msvc 2015 64-bit compiler
+- change `CMAKE_CONFIGURATION_TYPES` to "Debug"
+- change `LLVM_TARGETS_TO_BUILD` to "X86"
 - click 'configure' and 'generate'
 12. open msvc2015 express ide
 - load the `all_build` project or solution ,from the build directory created using cmake
-- scroll down, and look fro the `llvm-tblgen` project, under `utils` section
+- right-click the `ALL_BUILD` project, and select `build`
-- right click, 'properties'
-- naviaate to 'resources', 'general'
-- change suppress start banner to 'no'
-- click 'ok'
+- any errors about `-ologo`, double-check you are using cmake 3.7.2
-- right-click `llvm-tblgen`, and do `build`
+- right-click `INSTALL`, and select `build`
-13. scroll down, locate `llvm-headers` project
-- right-click, `build`
-14. from the Explorer window, navigate to the `build` folder, and then naviagte to the subfolder `include\llvm\IR`
-- open the `intrinsics_gen.vcxproj`, in visual studio, and build it
-15. from the Explorer window, navigate to the `build` folder, and then navigate to the subfolder `include\llvm`
-- copy the folders `Config`, `IR`, and `Support` into `c:\program files\include\llvm`
-16. open the 'MSBuild Command Prompt for VS2015'
+13. open the 'MSBuild Command Prompt for VS2015'
 ```
 cd %USERPROFILE%
 cd git/coriander